You should first read part 1 of the tutorial.

 The update code inside the game loop will look like this:

-Try out the result below, I also decreased the
+Finally I also decreased the

 setTimeout call to